Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 Physique is the measure of fortitude and well-being, strength and
 hardiness: the ability to shrug off attacks, poisons, and any debilitation of the body.
-As well, it is used for tests of endurance, and for feats of Strength.
+As well, it is used for tests of endurance, and for feats of strength.
 Physique is used to calculate **Soak**, as well as **Endurance**.

 #### Sample Specialties